-On Wednesday 12 February 2020, the World Mission Day at ETS will focus on the topic Mission in Rural Communities.
+The February 2020 World Mission Lectures at ETS focussed on the topic Mission in Rural Communities.

-The programme began at 9.00am with a welcome and introduction from Dr Alistair Wilson, Coordinator of the ETS Centre for Mission, followed by a sermon by David Meredith.
+The programme began with a welcome and introduction from Dr Alistair Wilson, Coordinator of the ETS Centre for Mission, followed by a sermon by David Meredith.

-There will then be two sessions focussing on the theme for the day: Donnie G. Macdonald will speak on ‘Beautiful things are born in Bethlehem’ and Ivor Macdonald will speak on ‘Some distinctive features of the rural situation with regard to mission’.
+Then followed two sessions focussing on the theme for the day: Donnie G. Macdonald spoke on ‘Beautiful things are born in Bethlehem’ and Ivor Macdonald spoke on ‘Some distinctive features of the rural situation with regard to mission’.

 To find out more about World Mission Days, click here.

 ETS holds four World Mission Days within the academic session.
 These days, two per semester, are set aside to hear God’s word, explore issues in mission, and spend time in prayer together as staff, students and interested friends.
 If you are involved in mission and would like to join us, simply sign up for more information via the link below.